Post quench entropy growth in a chiral clock model: Numerical results: Quench into the chiral Hamiltonian

-Spatial parity is not a symmetry of the dynamics, therefore the imaginary part of the correlations are not necessarily zero.
-An expansion of the $\psi(t)$ in the computational basis ({\emph i.e.} eigenbasis of $\sigma$) together with the results in Fig \ref{fig:C_domainwallprob} indicates that the complex part of the correlations (Fig \ref{fig:C_2ptCorrelations}b) arise due to an excess occurrance of three domain wall states of one chirality over the other.
-Since the three domain wall states have low abundance, the imaginary part of the correlations are much smaller than the real parts (Fig \ref{fig:C_2ptCorrelations}a,b).
-The imbalance in occupation of oppposite chirality three domain wall states increase with $\theta$, which is reflected in the increasing imaginary part of the correlations (Fig \ref{fig:C_2ptCorrelations}d).
+Spatial parity is not a symmetry of the dynamics, therefore the imaginary part of the correlations is not necessarily zero.
+An expansion of the $\psi(t)$ in the computational basis ({\emph {i.e.}} eigenbasis of $\sigma$) together with the results in Fig \ref{fig:C_domainwallprob} indicates that the complex part of the correlations (Fig \ref{fig:C_2ptCorrelations}b) arise due to an excess occurrence of three domain wall states of one chirality over the other.
+Since the three domain wall states have low abundance, the imaginary part of the correlations is much smaller than the real part (Fig \ref{fig:C_2ptCorrelations}a,b).
+The difference between probabilities of opposite chirality three domain wall states increases with $\theta$.
+This manifests in the increase with $\theta$ of the imaginary part of the correlations (Fig \ref{fig:C_2ptCorrelations}d).